Adinp1213/MRI-Mask/README.md

 and store it in BrainTumor_SkinLesions_project/Brain_Skin_Mask/home/

 You will need xampp for local database
-RUn this command in a terminal
+Run this command in a terminal
 ```
 python manage.py runserver
 ```